shuangyu/HPGooglePhotoBrowser/README.md

 </br>
 <b>Notice</b></br>
 1.This plugin is an animation plugin, not the photo browser plugin.You want a gorgerous UI, do it yourself :).</br>
-2. This is not the latest version, I will update it later today, the final effect will be exactly the same with google photo.